 As a runner, you expect the occasional aches and pains like muscle soreness and blisters.
-But a foot that goes numb when you’re running is a strange sensation.
-You are undoubtedly used to the feeling of your foot "falling asleep" when you sit cross-legged on the floor too long.
-But when that numbness and tingling develops while you’re running, you may be alarmed.
+You are undoubtedly used to the feeling of your foot "falling asleep" when you sit cross-legged on the floor for too long.
+But when your foot goes numb while running, you may be alarmed.
 Fear not: Foot numbness while running is not uncommon, and most of the time, it's easily remedied.

 Causes of Nerve Compression

 Nerves in the foot can become compressed for many reasons, including: